Koonwarra Village School (KVS) opened in 2012. The school is an independent primary school offering enrolment for children in Foundation to Grade 6.

-Dinah Brownfield teaches Reading, Handwriting and Art in the Sun Room and works in a range of other support roles across the school.
-Fiona McKenzie is the School Coordinator and is responsible for administration activities and facilities and is assisted by Philippa Lloyd, Jacqui Haysom, Belinda Boase, Shannon Letcher and Sarah Forrest.
+Belinda Gray, Shannon Letcher and Lizzie Price work in support roles across the school.
+Fiona McKenzie is the School Coordinator and is responsible for administration activities and facilities and is assisted by Philippa Lloyd, Jacqui Haysom, Belinda Gray, Shannon Letcher and John Ogden.

 Our teachers are known as Mentors as it reflects the role they perform and the approach we have to teaching and learning at KVS.
 Relationships are integral to the learning journey and students have the opportunity to work with a number of Mentors during the week as this allows the children to connect with a range of adults in different ways and form a wide variety of relationships.
 The Triskel students have also been able to select a Personal Mentor; a mentor who the students feel comfortable communicating with about any aspect of their school life.
 The Personal Mentor is the Mentor that predominantly helps the student manage their learning strategies, sets goals to develop their executive skills and supports them in any social ‘bumps’.